evilsocket/SWG/README.md

     outputpath = out
     # Items (dirs or files) to copy from datapath to outputpath (eg. static files, css, etc)
     copypaths  = css, images, .htaccess
+    # Command to execute once the generation is finished, for instance an rsync :)
+    transfer   = rsync -ravz out/* -e ssh user@example-site.com:/var/www/example-site.com/htdocs/
+    # Enable or disable the pager on categories, index, tags and author pages
+    pager      = true
+    # If pager is enabled, this is the maximum number of items per page
+    items_per_page = 10

 Pretty self explanatory isn't it ? :)